peterlacko/gooddata-ui/docs/chart_config.md

 To change colors in a chart, provide a `config` for each component where you want to change colors, or create a wrapped components with a `config` baked in.

-> The `color` property overrides custom color palette uploaded through the API, but is overriden by the `colorPalette` property.

 **NOTE:** Heatmaps use only the first color from the provided colors as the base color, and generate the other colors themselves.

 ```javascript